hapijs/call/API.md

 For more details about path parameters, [read hapi.js docs](https://github.com/hapijs/hapi/blob/master/API.md#path-parameters).

 **Routing order**

 When determining what handler to use for a particular request, router searches paths in order from most specific to least specific.
 That means if you have two routes, one with the path `/filename.jpg` and a second route `/filename.{ext}` a request to /filename.jpg will match the first route, and not the second.
 This also means that a route with the path `/{files*}` will be the last route tested, and will only match if all other routes fail.

 **Call** router has deterministic order than other routers and because of this deterministic order, `call` is able to detect conflicting routes and throw exception accordingly.
 In comparison, Express.js has different routing mechanism based on simple RegEx pattern matching making it faster (probably it only matters in theory) but unable to catch route conflicts.
 Read more about this at [Eran Hammer's comments](https://gist.github.com/hueniverse/a3109f716bf25718ba0e).

 #### `route(method, path)`

-For a given method and path as string, router tries to locate given route.
-If route is found, then it returns an object containing following information:
+Finds a matching route where:
+- `method` - the requested route method.
+- `path` - the requested route path.

+Returns an object with the following when a match is found:
-- `params` - Object containing all path parameters where each **key** is path name and **value** is the corresponding parameter value in URL.
+- `params` - an object containing all path parameters where each **key** is path name and **value** is the corresponding parameter value in the requested `path`.

-- `paramsArray` - All the parameter values in order as array.
+- `paramsArray` - an array of the parameter values in order.

-- `route` - provides optional `routeData` if it was added when a matched route was added.
+- `route` - the `data` value provided when the route was added.

-If no route is found, then it returns a **[Boom](https://github.com/hapijs/boom)** error message with status code of 404.
+If no match is found, returns (not throws) an error.